 - Tools for the emotion detection and sentiment analysis of people including the heart rate monitoring (PERSONA project)

 - Feature matching detection from UAVs onboard cameras to inspect pipeline integrity and anticipate maintenance needs (e-Fly project)

-Market foresight reports highlight that computer vision technologies will undergoing steady growth in the coming years.
-Moreover, deep learning and computer vision are a key product differentiator technology when embedded into existing solutions.
-Moreover, Computer Vision encompasses within the Artificial Intelligence trends which is one of the main growth pillars of Atos.
+Market foresight reports highlight that Computer Vision technologies will undergo steady growth in the coming years.
+Moreover, deep learning and Computer Vision are a key product differentiator technology when embedded into existing solutions, and this last technology encompasses within the Artificial Intelligence trends which is one of the main growth pillars of Atos.

 The Computer Vision Research Line contributes to the corporate mainstream of providing a new technological edge to its customers in their journey towards digitalization transformation.
-Although computer vision technology can provide support to a wide variety of markets, the Research Line has focused on Homeland Security sector customers due to their increasing demands of biometrical identification and tracking of persons.
-As a result, different implementations of the facial recognition systems were integrated in Atos portfolio.
+Although Computer Vision technology can provide support to a wide variety of markets, the Research Line has focused on Homeland Security sector customers due to their increasing demands of biometrical identification and tracking of persons.
+As a result, different implementations of the facial recognition systems were integrated into Atos portfolio.